engatemam/LAB-MASTER/README.md

 ---

 **Author & Credits**
 Developed by **Eng.
-Ahmed Tarek Emam**, pursuing a Bachelor of Electrical Engineering at Suez Canal University.
+Ahmed Tarek Emam**, pursuing a Bachelor of Electronics & Communications Engineering at Suez Canal University.